doumoku/jd-easytimekeeping/README.md

 ## The API

-The **Easy Timekeeping** API can be accessed from Foundry macros with:
+The [**Easy Timekeeping** API](./documentation/timekeeper.md) can be accessed from Foundry macros with:

 ```js
 game.modules.get('jd-easytimekeeping').api
 ```

 From macros, you can do everything that the UI allows - setting, incrementing, and decrementing the time.
-The [API is documented](./documentation/timekeeper.md) in the public methods of the Timekeeper class, generated with [documentationjs](https://github.com/documentationjs).
-It says `Timekeeper`, I just renamed it to `api` when exporting from the module to make the intent clear.

 ### The Time Change Event